jwabbott/flashcard-builder/README.md

 - "headshots" is the path that specifies the folder containing your headshot images, and
 - "flashcards.docx" is the path that specifies the Word doc you want to generate with your flashcards

-Please feel free to use the sample_headshots and the sample_student_info.csv in this repository.
-You can download and save them in a file structure such as this:
+You can use the sample_headshots and the sample_student_info.csv in this repository.
+Enter a filename such as "flashcards.docx"

-  flashcard-builder/
-  │
-  ├── flashcard_builder.py
-  ├── students.csv
-  └── headshots/
-    ├── image001.jpeg
-    ├── image002.jpeg
-    └── ...

 ## Inputs